 Education News from NY Times

-We have dropped a word in each of the first six paragraphs.
-Can you choose the best word for each blank?
+Here are the first five paragraphs from the Sept.
+3 article “‘Here, Ansel!
+Sit, Avedon!”
+We have dropped a word in each paragraph.
+Can you choose the best one for each blank?

 Harvard’s president said the gift by the Morningside Foundation would give the school a stable financial base and the ability to give students more financial aid while expanding programs in several fields.

 The changes would lower the threshold required to find someone guilty and would bring the university in line with the rest of the Ivy League.

 Bard College has become an unlikely champion of liberal education in countries known for their volatility and political upheaval.